aylkaraemi/LogsAnalysisProject/README.md

 ## Created View
 The reporting tool makes use of three saved views: one joins all three tables to allow tracking requests by article or author, the second creates a table showing how many requests resulted in errors each day, and the third shows both the number of errors per day and the total requests per day to allow calculating the percentage of errors per day.

-The code for creating the three table join view is:
+The code for creating the view joining all tables is:

 ```
 create view article_info as